monizyzz/monizyzz/README.md

 </h2>

 <p>
-  I'm 20-year-old computer science student at the University of Minho.
+  I'm a 21-year-old computer science student at the University of Minho, finishing my degree.
 My passion for technology began at a young age, sparked by my experience at RoboParty 2014 when I was only 9 years old.

-Many years later, after that awesome event I decided to enter to university and now I'm getting closer to my passion 💙
+  Now, I'm actively involved in the Núcleo de Estudantes de Ciências da Computação ( NECC ) as Treasurer.
+When I started, I was the Director of the Pedagogical Department.

+  I'm here to learn, grow and starve for more about technology. 💙
 </p>